-Little Falls Trail is a 5.4 mile moderately trafficked out and back trail located near Arroyo Grande, CA that features a waterfall and is good for all skill levels.
+Little Falls Trail is a 5.4 mile moderately trafficked out and back trail located near Arroyo Grande, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash